 There are some who consider unified mind to be enlightenment, and I do not wish to dispute that.
 However, unified mind is not Buddhist enlightenment, because there is still a notion of self; there is still an “I” who feels at one with the huatou, or with the universe.
 For a practitioner of Chan, unified mind is a stage in the practice, but not yet realization.
 One needs to go beyond unified mind to where the “self” has been totally left behind, and one experiences no-mind.
 At this point one may actually realize the dharma of mind.
 And yes, this can be called enlightenment.

 1 In silent illumination, the practitioner focuses on the act of “just sitting.”
 Silent illumination is similar to the shamatha-vipashyana (insight meditation) of Theravada, as well as to the shikantaza (“just sitting”) of Japanese Zen.

-MASTER SHENG YEN is the founder of Dharma Drum Mountain, which includes the Chan Meditation Center in Elmhurst, New York, and Dharma Drum Retreat Center in Pine Bush, New York.
-This article is based on a talk he gave at a Chan retreat in Moscow, which was organized by Wujimen, a Russian martial arts club.
+© Dharma Drum Publications.
+This article is based on a talk Master Sheng Yen gave at a Chan retreat in Moscow, which was organized by Wujimen, a Russian martial arts club.